-UEFA may non-exclusively exploit the audio rights for all UEFA Champions League and play-off matches.
+UEFA may non-exclusively exploit the audio rights for all UEFA Europa League matches.
 Clubs will be given the name of the UEFA media partners to whom rights have been licensed by UEFA in due time.
 Clubs may not charge any fee to these UEFA media partners.

 Clubs may non-exclusively exploit (themselves or via their official club platforms and/or club media partners) the audio rights for their respective home matches (except the final).
 Unless otherwise specified in this, clubs may charge a fee to such partners to whom they grant audio rights.
 No sub-licensing by official club platform(s) and/or club media partner(s) is allowed.

 On a season-by-season basis, clubs may decide to grant non-exclusive audio rights (regardless of transmission technology) for their respective home matches to two domestic club media partners (domestic media partners).
 The technical cost charged by the clubs to such domestic media partners must not exceed €1,000 per match and the clubs may not charge them any other fee.

 At a visiting club’s request, the home club must grant audio rights for the match to up to two of the visiting club's domestic media partners (at technical cost) and/or official club platforms.
 Such a technical cost must not exceed €1,000 per match and the clubs may not charge them any other fee.

 All such domestic media partners and partners selected by UEFA must be provided with appropriate technical facilities and commentary positions in the stadium.

 Furthermore, if requested by visiting clubs, they may conclude reciprocal agreements with such clubs.